DarrenSMU/onemap-api-demo/README.md

 2. How to call Rest APIS (Coordinates conversion and Search function)

 # Notes
-This code requires network access to onemap's api, either on an internet machine or on a GSIB with allowed access to onemap
+1. This code requires network access to onemap's api, either on an internet machine or on a GSIB with allowed access to onemap
+2. WMTS map layers are in EPSG 3857 format.
+Although it is meant to work with ipyleaflet, the coordinates are not lat,long.